 - Open air design gives a lot of challenges regarding dust, noise isolation, and EMC.

-For the longest time, NZXT has been one of the best manufacturers for the cases that they have been releasing.
+For the longest time, NZXT has been one of the best manufacturers for PC cases.
 I really love their H series, but today, we are looking at something different.

-The NZXT Phantom series is mainly their higher end lineup of cases, consisting mainly of some of the best full towers.
+The NZXT Phantom series is mainly their high-end lineup of cases, consisting mainly of some of the best full towers.

-For this review, we look at the NZXT Phantom 530; a budget oriented full tower designed for gamers who want a lot of flexibility in terms of hardware installation, and additionally, a fairly aggressive design that pleases the gamer in most of us.
+For this review, we’re looking at the NZXT Phantom 530; a budget-oriented full tower designed for gamers who want a lot of flexibility in terms of hardware installation, and additionally, a fairly aggressive design that pleases the gamer in most of us.

-Now you need to understand that the case is somewhat older as compared to what you might have noticed, but the good news is that it does offer an impressive range of features that are trickled down from some of the higher end cases from NZXT.
+It is somewhat older as compared to other options in this roundup but it does offer an impressive range of features that are trickled down from some of the higher end cases by NZXT.

 That is certainly a good thing because you will not have to shed a lot of money on this.

-While the Phantom 530 is easily one of my favourite cases available in the market, it does have some issues that I would address.
+While the Phantom 530 is easily one of my favorite cases available in the market, it does have some issues that I would like to mention.